makukha/virtualenv-multipython/README.md

 There are two types of tests performed, both with env var `VIRTUALENV_DISCOVERY=multipython` exported:
 1. ***Virtualenv.*** Install `virtualenv` in *host tag* environment and create virtual environments for all *target tags*.
 Environment's python version must match *target tag*.
 In these tests we test all [multipython](https://github.com/makukha/multipython) tags as both *host tags* and *target tags*.
 2. ***Tox 4.*** `tox` and `virtualenv` are installed in *host tag* environment, and `tox run` is executed on `tox.ini` with env names equal to *target tags*.
 Tox environment's python version must match tox env name and *target tag*.
 In these tests we test all [multipython](https://github.com/makukha/multipython) tags as *target tags* and all tags except `py27`, `py35`, `py36` as *target tags* (because tox 4 is requires Python 3.7+).
+This test includes subtests:
+    - assert `{env_python}` version when tox env is activated
+    - assert `python` version when tox env is activated
+    - install externally built *sample package* in tox environment
+    - execute entrypoint script of externally built sample package

 Virtualenv supports discovery plugins since v20.
 In v20.22, it dropped support for Python <=3.6, in v20.27 it dropped support for Python 3.7.
-You will see below that it is still capable to *discover* 3.7, but probably those 3.7 environments won't be fully functional.

 This is why we use 6 different test setups: